itechf-s/fincz-blog/content/en/posts/interview-discussion-questions-and-answers.md

 tags: [Interview]
 description: "Sample Interview Questions and Answers"
 date: 2023-06-20T08:00:00+05:30
-images: ["/images/2023/06/Sample-Interview.jpg"]
+images: ["images/2023/06/Sample-Interview.jpg"]
 author: ahmad
 ---

-## First Introduction
+## Introduction
+Give your brief Introduction

 ## What was your Role and responsibilities in the previous project.